 AWARENESS IS KEY

 If you have clients with U.S. assets, awareness is key.
-Share this BrighterLife article, U.S. estate tax primer for Canadians and encourage them to consult with cross-border tax or estate tax experts to learn more about U.S. estate tax, unified and marital credits and other tax-saving strategies involving:
+Encourage them to consult with cross-border tax or estate tax experts to learn more about U.S. gift tax and tax-saving strategies involving:

 - U.S. wills and powers of attorney, and